 I next began to walk in nature a decade later.
-I was diagnosed with severe Complex PTSD from childhood abuse.
+I was diagnosed with severe Complex PTSD.
 I was bound in a 24/7 hell of day-time flashbacks and night-time night terrors and panic attacks.
 I was a fly snarled in the web of my past.
 In the two years I waited for NHS treatment, and the eighteen months of ravaging EMDR reliving therapy that followed, I dragged myself out to walk five minutes uphill to the lush, landscaped jewel of Waterlow Park.
 I would stand beneath the willows and the hornbeams and gaze up to the cyan or slate of the sky.
 I would pad over the grass and around the ponds; a park of small valleys, and lakes, of blue spaces and green.
 I would watch the waterfowl and their chicks, and hear the blackbirds sing.
 I would breathe.

 I now walk by the sea, every day.
 Sometimes for half an hour, sometimes for two.
 I listen to the ripple or boom of the waves on Edinburgh’s shoreline, I beach-comb for shells.
 I sink into sandbanks, and battle the forty, sometimes eighty kilometre winds.
 I take photographs.
 I write.
 I walk and I think and everyday I try to leave my past behind.

 And with every step I am grateful that I can.